pharmai/plip/README.md

 Write an email to `contact@pharm.ai`.

 ## License Information
-PLIP is published under the Apache License.
+PLIP is published under the GNU GPLv2.
 For more information, please read the LICENSE.txt file.
 Using PLIP in your commercial or non-commercial project is generally possible when giving a proper reference to this project and the publication in NAR.
 If you are unsure about usage options, don't hesitate to contact me.